king-azul/game_of_shutl_java/README.md

 Please don't spend more than 90 minutes on the test - it's fine not to complete all the features - just make sure that the features you do complete are done to a standard that you're happy with.
 Please complete the features in order.

-On the name: Our old tech test was the [game of life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) - but the Game of Shutl is much more interesting :)

 ## Completed Features

 ### Basic Service